Duties and Volunteering

 What do duties involve?

 Club dinghy racing requires two rescue boat drivers and two rescue boat assistants.
 There is also a requirement for a tractor driver to help launch/recover the rescue boats.
 Dinghy and Keelboat racing require race office cover, calling for an experienced individual to select the course, start/stop the racing and record the results.
-These duties are covered by sailing members and managed using the DutyMan system (sailing members are provided with a URL, username and password).
-Social duties are more varied and can be everything from running the club galley at a sailing event to helping with a kids' party.
+These duties are covered by sailing members and managed using the Sailing Club Manager duties system Social duties are more varied and can be everything from running the club galley at a sailing event to helping with a kids' party.

 Do I have to do duties?